PositivePerson/turnTheLightsOn/README.md

 There is a switch button hidden in the darkness...
 Should be finded in 6 seconds!
 How about your time?
 Let's find it!
-When lights will be on, the timer will stop couting:)
+When lights will be on, the timer stop couting:)

 ## After repo download, you can run: